Tonaaaaa/tonadev/README.md

 <h2 align="left">Hi 👋!
-My name is Tona and I'm a final-year student at HUTECH University of Technology in Ho Chi Minh City, and I am a full-stack developer.</h2>
+My name is Tona and I'm a final-year student at HUTECH University of Technology in Ho Chi Minh City, and I am a backend developer.</h2>

 ###